Author: Bronwen Dawson

 Does online therapy really work?

-Numerous studies have shown that individual online therapy is effective for treating a range of mental health issues, including mood and anxiety disorders (depression, generalized anxiety disorder, hypochondriasis, obsessive-compulsive disorder, PTSD, agoraphobia), eating disorders, acute stress, panic, and addictions (Backhaus et al., 2012; Stubbings et al., 2013).
+Numerous studies have shown that individual online therapy is effective for treating a range of mental health issues, including mood and anxiety disorders (depression, generalized anxiety disorder, hypochondriasis, obsessive-compulsive disorder, PTSD, agoraphobia), eating disorders, acute stress and panic (Backhaus et al., 2012; Stubbings et al., 2013).

 Furthermore, studies have shown that individual online therapy is not only just as functionally effective as in-person therapy, but also just as effective for creating and maintaining a good client-therapist relationship (Stubbings et al., 2013; Sucala et al., 2012).

 How can online therapy help me?

 Online therapy gives you a chance to discuss mental health problems you are experiencing with a professional therapist in a safe and confidential space.
 Our internationally licensed and experienced therapists at Tokyo Mental Health come from international backgrounds with a diverse range of cultural experience, who can provide individually-tailored therapy services for the international community in Japan.
 Whether you simply need counseling support during the COVID-19 pandemic or whether you have specific symptoms of anxiety, depression, insomnia or substance/alcohol use disorders and need more structured and specific therapy for this, online therapy can help.

 Is online therapy for me?